dasante78/StockEnv/README.md

-# StockTrainer: Stock Environment for Human
+# StockTrainer: Stocks Made Easy

-## StockTrainer: Stocks Made Easy
+StockTrainer is high level API data generator for training python machine learning models on stock and cryptocurrency data.

-StockTrainer is high level API data generator for training python machine learning models on stock/cryptocurrency data and is capable of running with Keras, Tensorflow, sklearn, and many other machine learning APIs
+It is capable of running with Keras, Tensorflow, sklearn, and many other machine learning APIs

 Capabilities: